-Recently it was announced that the great city of Birmingham has agreed to host the British Junior Squash for the next 3 years; as a company which has strong roots in the West Midlands, this good news for Squash as Birmingham is a place with a vibrant with culture in addition a great central location for sporting region.
+Recently it was announced that the great city of Birmingham has agreed to host the British Junior Squash for the next 3 years; as a company that has strong roots in the West Midlands, this is good news for Squash as Birmingham is a place with a vibrant with culture, in addition, a great central location for the sporting region.

-Furthermore, England Squash is line to receive funding from Sport England in the £7.9m, which will make a significant difference to creating more squash initiatives and hopefully boost existing squash programmes.
+Furthermore, England Squash is in line to receive funding from Sport England in the £7.9m, which will make a significant difference in creating more squash initiatives and hopefully boost existing squash programmes.